danielsauter/rapid-android-development/p2p.md

 <h3 id='bluetoothcursorsuipde-run'>Run the App</h3>
 Let’s set the correct Android permissions before we run the sketch.
-Open the Android Permission Selector as we’ve done previously (see <!--ref linkend="sec.sketch.permissions-->), and check the following permissions:
+Open the Android Permission Selector as we’ve done previously (see [Setting Sketch Permissions](../geolocation.html#setting-sketch-permissions)), and check the following permissions:

 * `BLUETOOTH`